 Despite the fact that the export of textiles, fisheries, banking and other financial services are the integral parts of Macau GDP, gambling industry is the locomotive of economy.
-Gambling business makes up about 40% of the GDP of Macao, and brings the government to 70% of its revenues (not to mention tourism industry, tightly interconnected with games of chance sector).
+The Gambling business makes up about 60% of the GDP of Macao.
+It brings the government to 70% of its revenues (not to mention the tourism industry, tightly interconnected with games of the chance sector).

 The new epoch peep of dawn

 In 2002 the era of monopoly reached its dawn.
 Macau authorities issued licenses to three enterprises, and expanded the list to 6 with time.
 The region attracted the companies involved in Las Vegas, Australian and Hong Kong markets.
 In 2007 Macau presented the world’s biggest casino.
 It’s not a secret that Macau casino revenues have already exceeded those of Las Vegas, the region its position of the largest gaming centers on the planet.
 By the way, Oriental Las Vegas is the nickname of Macau.